Mambouna/pgturbo/doc/builtins.rst

 of transparency:

 .. image:: _static/opacity.svg
-    :alt: The opacity scale in Pygame Zero.
+    :alt: The opacity scale in Pygame Turbo.

 .. tip::